 Identity Manager enables you to securely store multiple passwords for a driver set or individual drivers.
-This functionality is referred to as Named Passwords.
+This functionality is referred to as named passwords.
 Each different password is accessed by a key, or name.

-You can also use the Named Passwords feature to store other pieces of information, such as a user name.
+You can also use the named passwords feature to store other pieces of information, such as a user name.

-Named Passwords are discussed in detail in Chapter 9, "Securely Storing Driver Passwords with Named Passwords," on page 49.
+For more information about named passwords, see Chapter 9, "Securely Storing Driver Passwords with Named Passwords," on page 41.